Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

 for all $i$.
 Then $Z$ is, up to some Frobenius factor, isomorphic to a stratum $Z'$ in some partial flag space $Y'_{P_0'}$ over $X'$, where $X'$ is the special fiber of a unitary Shimura variety with hyperspecial level structure and signature condition

 Furthermore, this correspondence respects extra structures. \end{prop} This correspondence can be understood through the following diagram

-Here $X,X'$ are unitary Shimura varieties with different signature, $Y_{P_0},Y_{P_0'}'$ are partial flag spaces over $X,X'$, and $Z,Z'$ are strata within them respectively.
-The symbol $\sim$ means isomorphism up to Frobenius twists.
-This diagram allows us to relate automorphic line bundles over different unitary Shimura varieties via pullback, and this connection is crucial for our computation of intersection numbers.
+Here $X$ and $X'$ are unitary Shimura varieties with different signatures, $Y_{P_0}$ and $Y_{P_0'}'$ are partial flag spaces over $X$ and $X'$, $Z$ and $Z'$ are strata within $Y_{P_0}$ and $Y_{P_0'}'$ respectively.
+The symbol $\sim$ stands for an isomorphism up to Frobenius twists.
+This diagram allows us to relate automorphic line bundles over \emph{different} unitary Shimura varieties via pullback, allowing an inductive proof on possible signatures of the unitary group.

-This diagram can also be interpreted as a geometric Jacquet--Langlands correspondence.
-In the case of Hilbert modular variety, \cite{Caraiani-Tamiozzo} used the geometric Jacquet--Langlands by \cite{Tian-Xiao} to avoid trace formula computations of Igusa varieties.
-It is natural to ask whether the generalized correspondence presented in this paper can be applied to understand the cohomology of Shimura variety associated with higher-rank unitary groups.
+A geometric Jacquet--Langlands correspondence of such kind has its application in various arithmetic problems: In \cite{Helm-Tian-Xiao,Xiao-Zhu} for the construction of Tate cycles; In \cite{Caraiani-Tamiozzo} to avoid trace formula computations; In our work in progress \cite{YangYang} to transform modularity of mod $p$ Galois representations.

-\textbf{Strata Hasse invariants.}
+\subsubsection{Strata Hasse invariants.}

 The classical Hasse invariant $h$ is a modular form of weight $p-1$ in characteristic $p$, induced by the Verschiebung map on $\omega$.
-Its $q$-expansion is identically 1, making it widely used for constructing congruences of modular forms.
-Its zero locus over the modular curve is the supersingular locus.
+It has $q$-expansion equal to 1.
+The zero locus of $h$ is the supersingular locus.

-It is natural to consider generalizations of these objects to higher-dimensional Shimura varieties.
-By a strata Hasse invariant, we mean a section $s\in H^0(\overline{X_w},\mathcal{V}(\lambda))$ for some $w\in {^I}W$ and $\lambda\in X^\ast_{+,L}$, such that $Z(s)$ is a union of strata.
-In \cite{Andreatta-Goren}, partial Hasse invariants were constructed for Hilbert modular variety, which cut out the Goren--Oort stratification.
-In recent years, various generalizations have been developed (from different perspectives, though those related to the theory of $G$-zips are most relevant to our paper), see, for example, \cite{GeorgeBoxerThesis}, \cite{Reduzzi-XiaoPartialHasse}, \cite{Koskivirta-Wedhorn}, \cite{IK-partial}, \cite{Goldring-Imai-Koskivirta} and \cite{GK-strata}.
+It is natural to consider generalizations of the Hasse invariant to higher-dimensional Shimura varieties.
+By a \emph{strata Hasse invariant}, we mean a section $s\in H^0(\overline{X_w},\mathcal{V}(\lambda))$ for some $w\in {^I}W$ and $\lambda\in X^\ast_{+,L}$, such that $Z(s)$ is a union of strata.
+In \cite{Andreatta-Goren}, partial Hasse invariants were constructed for Hilbert modular varieties.
+In recent years, various generalizations have been developed (from different perspectives, though those related to the theory of $G$-zips are most relevant to our paper), see, for example, \cite{GeorgeBoxerThesis,Reduzzi-XiaoPartialHasse,Koskivirta-Wedhorn,IK-partial,Goldring-Imai-Koskivirta,GK-strata}.
+In the work of \cite{Emerton-Reduzzi-Xiao, GeorgeBoxerThesis, GK-strata}, they constructed strata Hasse invariants and used them to study congruences of automorphic forms.

-Another important aspect of strata Hasse invariant arises from the fact that Shimura varieties bridges Galois representations with automorphic forms.
-A natural question is to attach Galois representations to certain coherent cohomological classes and study their properties, which generalizes the study of classical modular eigenforms.
-This problem is answered by \cite{Emerton-Reduzzi-Xiao}, \cite{GeorgeBoxerThesis}, \cite{GK-strata} for Hilbert modular variety, type $A,C$ Shimura varieties, and Hodge type Shimura varieties, through the construction of strata Hasse invariants and the lifting of cohomology classes over strata.